nevanscott/uxui0120/_projects/web-development/portfolio.md

 Road Map
 ---------------
-**- Wednesday:** Content deadline.
-This content will be your design report from your last individual project **- Friday:** Design deadline.
+- **Wednesday:** Content deadline.
+This content will be your design report from your last individual project.

+- **Friday:** Design deadline.
 Upload your wireframes from which you would base your portfolio to the Google Drive folder.
-**- Monday:** Portfolio built in code.
+- **Monday:** Portfolio built in code.

 Extra
 -----